 Weighing up which tool to purchase or whether to splurge or save?
 Here at WatchmakingTools, we have tried the best watchmaking tools on the market, we have tested the cheapest additions to the toolkit and we have reviewed them all to give you a head start on your watchmaking toolkit.

 Our comprehensive list of movement lift angles and beats per minute (BPM) for thousands of movements.
 This resource provides information on the critical component of mechanical watch movements.
 Lift angles determine the amount of force required to move a watch’s pallet fork, which in turn regulates the watch’s accuracy.
 This guide offers insights into the factors that affect lift angles, the different types of lift angles, and their optimal values for various watch movements.

-Our comprehensive list of movements by brand including movement size, height, hands, sub dials, pusher locations and special features.
+Our glossary of watch movements by brand including movement size, height, hands, sub dials, pusher locations and special features.

 Each brand of watch is assembled differently and has unique elements so it may be beneficial to look exclusively at watchmaking for that brand.
 If you are working on a particular brand, you may find it more convenient to access the watchmaking resources for that particular brand.

 Below we have compiled a global list of watch movements by brand including the movement size, height, hands, battery and other useful information you may need during your watchmaking.
 This has been sourced via multiple trusted sources that will be continually updated and expanded over time.